WatchmonPlus WM5 Design Considerations

-Supervisor will handle 8-10W with no fan in an open space.
-Overclock by using a fan can improve this to continuously to handle 16W (alternating 2W cells in bypass).
-Best to place the supervisor in the path of airflow of the battery box with the typical twin computer fan inlet (with filter) at the bottom and outlet at the top with the supervisor heat sink in that path.
-It does not need much airflow
+A WM5 supervisor will handle 8-10W with no fan in an open space.
+Overclock, by using a fan, can improve this to continuously to handle 16W (alternating 2W cells in bypass).
+It is best to place the supervisor in the path of the airflow of the battery box with the typical twin computer fan inlet (with filter) at the bottom and outlet at the top with the supervisor heat sink in that path.
+It does not need much airflow.

-Ensure all cables attached to the battery are fuses as close to the supply (battery cell) as possible.
+Ensure all cables are attached to the battery, with fuses, as close to the supply (battery cell) as possible.

 - Ensure that the sensor wire and bulb does not risk being short circuited to any of the battery packs.

-- make sure that the terminal plugs are secured and held to the supervisor so cannot be unplugged if there is any vibration
+- Make sure that the terminal plugs are secured and held to the supervisor so they cannot be unplugged if there is any vibration.